Marital Sorting on Pre-Marital Preferences for Household Behavior: Data

 Figure \ref{fg:representativeness_education_lr_ibj_vs_national} presents the same comparisons using likelihood ratios (LR), which net out marginal-distribution differences and isolate assortative-matching strength.
 The LR heatmaps show that, after controlling for composition, positive age assortative matching is broadly similar between IBJ and Vital Statistics.
 The main-diagonal concentration persists in both datasets, indicating comparable age sorting once composition is controlled for.
 For education, LR comparisons with the National Fertility Survey likewise show positive within-category assortative matching in both samples, though the relative intensity differs across cells: IBJ exhibits comparatively stronger concentration in some lower- and middle-education pairings, whereas the National Fertility Survey shows stronger concentration in the highest education cells.
-For income, the LR comparison with the Employment Status Survey also indicates positive assortative matching in both datasets.
-The broad structure is similar, but differences remain at the extremes: the ESS exhibits stronger concentration in the very highest income cell, whereas IBJ shows relatively more concentration in some lower-female-income pairings.
+For income, the LR comparison with the ESS also indicates positive assortative matching in both datasets.
+The broad diagonal structure is similar, but notable differences appear in the zero-income column: the ESS exhibits a large mass of wives with zero income across all husband income levels, consistent with post-marital labor force exit, whereas IBJ shows almost no zero-income wives.
+At the upper extreme, the ESS shows stronger concentration in the highest income cell, while IBJ exhibits relatively more mass in middle-income pairings.
 These LR comparisons suggest that IBJ-national differences mainly reflect composition shifts toward older and more educated users, while the underlying sorting structure remains broadly comparable.

 Taken together, these comparisons show that IBJ is a sizable, policy-relevant segment of the Japanese marriage market, while attracting an older and more educated population than the national average.
 Once marginal-distribution differences are accounted for, the underlying assortative-matching structure---especially for age and education---is broadly comparable to representative data.
+For income, the comparison between pre-marital (IBJ) and post-marital (ESS) income matrices is itself informative: the shift in female income toward zero between the two datasets is consistent with post-marital reductions in female labor supply, suggesting that analyses relying solely on post-marital income data may conflate sorting with subsequent household specialization.
 We therefore interpret IBJ patterns as reflecting both compositional selection into the platform and genuine matching behavior, and account for both in later analyses.

 \paragraph{Verified Matches.} In this study, a match is a confirmed engagement formed on IBJ through mutual agreement.
 Because the platform enforces strict rules---including a ban on concurrent engagements and consultant-mediated confirmation---observed engagements are highly credible indicators of successful match formation.
 Engagements are also time-stamped and linked to full behavioral histories, allowing us to trace when and how matches form (Section \ref{sec:ibj_user_behavior}).
 This design minimizes false positives and makes matching operationally clear and empirically reliable.